ccamel/go-graphql-subscription-example/README.md

 The project comes with a `Makefile`, so all the main activities can be performed by [make](https://www.gnu.org/software/make/).

-:warning: The source code provided is incomplete: it does not contain generated code:

-- generated code for embedding the static resources
+:warning: The source code provided is incomplete - build needs a code generation phase, especially for the embedding of the static resources.

-To build the project, simply invoke the `build` targets:
+To build the project, simply invoke the `build` target:

 ```sh
 make build
 ```

-Alternately, the project can be build by docker:
+Alternately, the project can be build by [docker](https://www.docker.com/):

 ```sh
 make dockerize